 Click the link below to download the volunteering application form

 Gig Buddies – Volunteering Application Form

 Who are Gig Buddies?

 Gig Buddies is a project that was founded by “Stay Up Late”, a Brighton based Charity, in 2013.
-Gig Buddies started in Scotland in 2016 with Thera (Scotland), and is a befriending project for people with a learning disability.
+Thera Trust launched the Gig Buddies Scotland in 2016, and is a befriending project for people with a learning disability.
 We currently operate in Edinburgh, Midlothian, and West Lothian.

 What does a Gig Buddy do?

 Gig Buddies aims to link people with a learning disability with volunteers who share a common interest.
 A Gig Buddies role can involve anything that those two people share an interest in.
 This could include a music gig but could be any other activity they enjoy doing together, it’s whatever your ‘gig’ is!